 6.3.23 Chemical waste such as fluorescent tubes and waste lubricating oil and fuel etc. may be generated during maintenance activities of the proposed developments.
 Chemical waste should be handled and disposal of according to the measures stipulated in the Waste Disposal (Chemical Waste) (General) Regulation and the Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes.
 It is recommended to avoid undertaking maintenance of equipment on-site as far as possible in order to avoid generation of chemical waste.
-In case chemical waste is generated, the quantity of chemical waste arising from the proposed Project is expected to be low (e.g. a few litres per month).
-The chemical waste should be collected by licenced chemical waste collectors and disposal of at licenced waste disposal facilities such as Chemical Waste Treatment Centre (CWTC).
+In case chemical waste is generated, the quantity of chemical waste arising from the proposed Project is expected to be a few litres per month.
+The chemical waste should be collected by licenced chemical Waste Treatment Centre (CWTC).